Top 10 Tips: Heating a Garden Office

 Among the questions we are asked most frequently is how best to heat a garden office.
 The answer depends on its size, how you will use it, the power sources you have and your budget.
 It’s certainly an important choice, because in our climate, you need to ensure your workshop, office or garden leisure room is going to be welcoming and comfortable all year round.

 1. Electric convection heaters are the probably the most widely-used option among our customers.
 They are excellent for garden offices required for year-round use, as they heat the air quickly and can be free standing or wall mounted.
-Many are available with 24-hour timers and thermostatically controlled, which is ideal to pre-warm an office before your day begins, to switch themselves off if you get some nice sunshine, and to prevent offices becoming too cold overnight and affecting computers or other items being stored.
+Most are available with 24-hour timers and are thermostatically controlled, which is ideal to pre-warm an office before your day begins, to switch themselves off if you get some nice sunshine, and to prevent offices becoming too cold overnight and affecting computers or other items being stored.
 They are relatively cheap to buy and install, not requiring a separate energy source if you have electricity supply already, and there are a wide range of suppliers.

 2. Electric radiators are available in both traditional and modern styles.
 Like central heating radiators in the home, they are wall mounted but have an electric element instead.
 They are slower to heat up than convection heaters and offer slightly less temperature control, although they too can be linked to thermostats and timers to pre-warm your garden office.
 They are a much safer option in dusty environments like a woodwork shop as they have no exposed heating element.

 3. Electric oil filled radiators tend to be free standing, which offers usage flexibility but at the price of taking up floor space.
 The oil retains heat, maintaining warmth for longer after they are switched off, which again can be via a thermostat or timer.
 Breadth of choice and styling tends to be more limited than wall-mounted heaters as above, but they are low in cost and widely available with no installation required.